mitsuba-renderer/drjit/src/python/docstr.rst

     short, this method will use the tensor representation to update the texture's internal state.

+    Previously obtained tensor representations remain valid and reflect the updated contents afterwards (see the note in :py:func:`tensor()`).

-    When ``migrate`` is set to ``True`` on the CUDA and Metal backends, the texture information is migrated to GPU texture memory to avoid redundant storage.
+    On the CUDA and Metal backends, the update migrates the texture data into the GPU's native texture format, which then holds the only copy.

     With :py:attr:`drjit.MipBasis.Laplacian`, the per-level coefficient
     tensors (see :py:func:`tensor()`) are the authoritative state instead, and this method rebuilds the sampled pyramid from their current contents.
 An optimization loop should write the coefficient tensors in place and call this method once per step.
-Migration is unavailable in that case and raises an exception.

 .. topic:: Texture_value